davidvavra/prague-public-transport/PRIVACY_POLICY.md

 Privacy policy
 ==============
-Next tram is a very simple app for knowing about next trams in Prague, Czech Republic around your location.
+This is a very simple app for knowing about next trams in Prague, Czech Republic around your location.
 It's open-source and non-profit.
 The app comes with no guarantees about functionality.

 What information do I collect?
 ------------------------------